Navigating the flooring thicket: Find the greenest way to meet your needs

 Once installed, most flooring materials will off-gas compounds—some of them inert, some potentially harmful—over long periods of time, according to Kirsten Ritchie, director of environmental claims certification at Scientific Certification Systems, an environmental testing firm in Emeryville, California.

-Here are some other well regarded emissions standards to look for when shopping.
-In Germany, the E1 standard mandates a maximum formaldehyde emission of 0.1 parts per million (ppm), while the U.S. Dept. of Labor’s Occupational Safety & Health Administration allows 0.75 ppm.
+Other well-regarded emissions standards may be considered when shopping.
+In Germany, the E1 standard mandates a maximum formaldehyde emission of 0.1 parts per million (ppm), while the U.S. Dept. of Labor’s Occupational Safety and Health Administration allows 0.75 ppm.
 Rather than parts-per-million, California’s Office of Environmental Health Hazard Assessment recommends 27 parts per billion for formaldehyde emissions; this is the same maximum as for FloorScore certification.

 Maintenance and durability are important concerns for both the natural and the indoor environment.
 A less durable floor will have to be replaced more often, and a high-maintenance floor can expose you to more harmful chemicals.
 Stone, for example, requires frequent refinishing while other materials, such as linoleum, require little or none.

-The world’s largest grass, bamboo grows quickly in a wide variety of soils and, depending on the species, can be harvested in a three- to five-year cycle.
-Bamboo flooring is generally made by slicing bamboo into strips, boiling it in water, laminating it into board, and kiln-drying the resulting material.
+The world’s largest grass, bamboo grows quickly in a variety of soils and, depending on the species, can be harvested in a three- to five-year cycle.
+Bamboo flooring is generally made by slicing bamboo into strips, boiling it in water, laminating it into board and kiln-drying the resulting material.